alexalemi/blog.alexalemi.com/kl.md

-Below in Table 1 is a summary of the correspondence between decibans and odds or probabilities, and in Figure xx is a large visual representation you can play with.
+Below in Table 1 is a summary of the correspondence between decibans and odds or probabilities, and in Figure 3 is a large visual representation you can play with.
 <figure>
 <center>
 <table>